 If you book these three segments separately, it'll cost at least 75,000 miles in economy (provided there's availability).
 However, if you book all three together as a multi-city booking, the Excursionist Perk will price the second segment between Paris and Athens as 0 miles, bringing the total down to 60,000 miles.

-There are lots of great methods to use 60,000 United miles.
-Let's go over some of our favorite ways of using this sign-up bonus for a great trip.
+There are lots of great methods to use United miles.
+Let's go over some of our favorite ways of using 70K miles for a great trip.

 Fly to Europe in United Business Class

-If you're feeling fancy, you could blow all 60,000 miles on one, glorious flight in business class to Europe.
+If you're feeling fancy, you could spend most (or all) of your bonus on one, glorious flight in business class to Europe.
 That's because United-operated trans-Atlantic itineraries start at just 60,000 miles one-way.
+For partner flights, you'll pay between 70,000 and 80,000 miles.

 If you can, try to book an itinerary on a 777-300ER or 787-10 sporting United's newest ‘Polaris' business class product.
 It's a massive step up from some of United's other hard products, especially in terms of privacy and amenities.